Ayoub Oufkir

-Ayoub Oufkir (born 4 January 2006) is a Dutch professional football player who plays as a winger for Eredivisie club Sparta Rotterdam.
+Ayoub Oufkir (born 4 January 2006) is a Dutch professional footballer who plays as a winger for club AZ.

-Career
+Club career

 Oufkir is a youth product of De Betrokken Spartaan and Sparta Rotterdam.
 In 2023, he was promoted to Sparta's reserves in the Tweede Divisie.
 On 16 August 2024, he signed his first professional contract with Sparta until 2027.
 On 17 August 2024, he made his senior debut with Sparta Rotterdam in a 1–1 Eredivisie tie with FC Twente.

+On 16 December 2025, Oufkir signed a four-and-a-half-year contract with AZ starting January 2026, with the agreement running until June 2030 and including an option for a further year.

 International career

 Born in the Netherlands, Oufkir is of Moroccan descent.
 He was part of the Netherlands U19s that won the 2025 UEFA European Under-19 Championship.

+In November 2025, Oufkir received his first call-up for the Netherlands U21 team alongside Sparta teammate Marvin Young.